Our data protection statement

-InCommon in particular acknowledges how important protection of personal data is when working with groups who may be at risk or with more sensitive data.
+InCommon in particular acknowledges how important protection of personal data is when working with individuals who may be at risk or with more sensitive data.

 As part of being accountable for how we process your personal data, InCommon has appointed a data protection officer and nominated a Trustee with particular responsibility for data protection.